Ask a few people about Greg Kavanagh.

 “I worked with people like Ralph Armstrong, who used to be in the Mahavishnu Orchestra,” recalls Greg.
 “Most were twice my age and it was a great learning experience.”
 Greg brought that experience with him when he moved to Toronto in the early 80’s, procuring choice gigs with M+M and Zappacosta, and appearing on CBC Television specials with such talents as Gordon Lightfoot, Ian and Sylvia Tyson, and Judy Collins.
 As if all that didn’t keep him busy enough, Greg began composing and producing music and library material for television and radio.

-Before long he was devoting all his energy to building up his studio while writing, recording and working on developing artists.
-More and more, people began identifying him as Greg Kavanagh, 'the producer'.
-Greg jumped on the 'big bandwagon', producing two albums as a tribute to Glenn Miller.
+Before long he was devoting all his energy to building up his studio while writing, recording and working on developing artists, and establishing his label GKM.
+More and more, people began identifying him as Greg Kavanagh, ‘the producer’.
+Greg jumped on the ‘big bandwagon’, producing two albums as a tribute to Glenn Miller.
 In order to ensure a recording that matched the originals, Greg visited libraries and called RCA studios in New York, even going as far as to track down the actual microphones used on the original Glenn Miller records.
 The results were so authentic that the Glenn Miller Society approached the Canadian Allstars to represent them in Canada as the Glenn Miller Orchestra.
 Greg completed a third Glenn Miller instrumental tribute album for release internationally.